CharnwoodFoodTruck/CharnwoodFoodTruck.github.io/README.txt

 Commercial page for Charnwood Food Truck.

 Website based heavily on MIT-licensed template:
-Pigga Free Bootstrap Restaurant Template with ♥️ and creativity by Devcrud.com Product Page: https://wwww.devcrud.com/
+Pigga Free Bootstrap Restaurant Template made with ♥️ and creativity by Devcrud.com Product Page: https://wwww.devcrud.com/

 Further Credits for the Template: